ember-learn/cli-guides/guides/writing-addons/in-repo-addons.md

 appropriate file extension for your addon stylesheet file.

 ### Using templates with an in-repo-addon
-In order to complile HTMLBars templates that are part of your in-repo-addon, your `package.json` file will need to include following dependencies:
+In order to compile HTMLBars templates that are part of your in-repo-addon, your `package.json` file will need to include following dependencies:

 - `babel-plugin-htmlbars-inline-precompile`